"I was delighted in the supreme sense of freedom that comes from the

 Top

-At issue is bicycle part/tool size and standards.
 As a solo rider, if one is going to carry a bottom bracket tool it should be the correct tool for the bicycle that is being ridden.
 If one is carrying tools for a group of mixed bike brands, then the tool(s) carried should be for the most common/popular bikes being ridden.
 While most bicycles fit the BSC or ISO standard (they are virtually the same standard and parts are interchangeable, Shimano meets ISO), there are also Italian (Campagnolo), Swiss, French, and other English (Wentworth) standards, where some parts or tools are not jointly compatible.
 Usually non BSC/ISO touring cyclists know to provide their own tool needs.
 Most American Expedition Tool Kits meet BSC/ISO threading and size standards.
+Information learned from/at: BBI

 In traveling groups, there is usually no need to carry duplicate specialty tools.
 Many self-contained groups just divide the tools among themselves.
 However ...
 Caution: Sometimes, bikers part ways or loose bikes or equipment (for a variety of reasons).
 The concern is when the parting biker has/had a special tool or something else that the group needs or will need (tickets, keys, codes, telephone numbers, ...).
 Tools are heavy, and it is nice to share the load on an expedition.
 We're not recommending that expeditions carry all of these tools, but these are the common/typical tools carried on expeditions - The following checklist is very close to the Adventure Cycling standard issue Ten to Twelve Pound Expedition Tool Kit for Guides/Leaders to carry.
 Makes one want to Hug a Leader and say Thank You for carrying that for me!